-This is a third part of the Allsky cycle.
+This is the third part of the Allsky cycle.
 Please read previous articles to get complete information about this project: Part 1.
-Autonomous Allsky camera with Raspberry PI: overview.
+Autonomous Allsky camera with Raspberry PI: an overview.
 Part 2.
-Autonomous Allsky camera with Raspberry PI: powering and lightning protection This time I will show my utility and script for shooting the night sky and processing of the images.
+Autonomous Allsky camera with Raspberry PI: powering and lightning protection This time I will show my utility and script for shooting the night sky and processing the images.

 Category: Allsky camera